Mosquito Borne Disease Information for Laboratories

 Physicians have been advised to report selected cases and write orders to have an aliquot of CSF (as mush as feasible) and serum (3ml) sent to the state biological laboratory for suspect cases of aseptic/viral meningitis, encephalitis, and Guillain - Barré syndrome as part of annual seasonal surveillance for West Nile Virus and other arboviral neuroinvasive disease.

 What You Should Do

-- If the clinical diagnosis is known to be encephalitis or Guillain - Barré syndrome, transport an aliquot of CSF (any cell count) and serum specimen to the state biological laboratory according to established procedures.
+- If the clinical diagnosis is known to be encephalitis or Guillain-Barre syndrome, transport an aliquot of CSF (any cell count) and serum specimen to the State Laboratory according to established procedures.

-- If the patient is 17 years old or older, send any CSF specimen with a cell count of more than 10 cells.
+- If the patient is age 17 or older, send any CSF specimen with a cell count of more than 10 cells.
 Send a serum specimen with the CSF.
-(If the diagnosis is known to the lab to be a non-infectious condition, such specimens do not need to be sent.)
+If the diagnosis is known to the lab to be a non-infectious condition, such specimens do not need to be sent.

 - Contact physicians when no order is received so that small volumes of CSF are prioritized and apportioned appropriately for testing.

-- Process tests ordered other than arboviral according to your normal procedure.
-If a test result in serum or CSF is positive for WNV IgM as reported by a commercial or hospital laboratory and this result is known to you, report the result to the Division of Infectious Disease.
+- Process tests that are ordered, other than arboviral tests, according to your laboratory’s normal procedure.
+If a test result in serum or CSF tests positive for WNV IgM as reported by a commercial or hospital laboratory and this result is known to you, report the result to Center for Acute Infectious Disease Epidemiology.

 - Any questions on this additional guidance can be directed to the State Serology Laboratory at 401-222-5591.